Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: DAG Construction

-We next compute $\mu > 0$ so that $\A$ is guaranteed to be PSD.
-According to \textit{Gershgorin Circle Theorem}\footnote{Given a real square matrix $\M$, corresponding to each row $i$ is a \textit{Gershgorin disc} $i$ with center $M_{i,i}$ and radius $\sum_{j \neq i} |M_{i,j}|$.
+Next, we compute $\mu > 0$ so that $\A$ is ensured to be PSD.
+By the well-known \textit{Gershgorin Circle Theorem}\footnote{Given a real square matrix $\M$, corresponding to each row $i$ is a \textit{Gershgorin disc} $i$ with center $M_{i,i}$ and radius $\sum_{j \neq i} |M_{i,j}|$.
 GCT states that eigenvalues of $\M$ reside inside the union of all discs.
-See~\cite{varga04} for details.} (GCT)~\cite{varga04}, matrix $\A$ is PSD if left-ends of all \textit{Gershgorin discs} corresponding to rows of $\A$ (disc center $A_{i,i}$ minus radius $\sum_{j \neq i} |A_{i,j}|$ for all rows $i$) are at least 0.
+See~\cite{varga04} for details.} (GCT)~\cite{varga04}, matrix $\A$ is PSD if left-ends of all \textit{Gershgorin discs} corresponding to rows of $\A$ (disc center $c_i \triangleq A_{i,i}$ minus radius $r_i \triangleq \sum_{j \neq i} |A_{i,j}|$ for all rows $i$) are at least 0.
 Thus, we compute $\mu$ to satisfy this condition for $\A$, \ie,

 Note that $L_{i,j} = -W_{i,j} \leq 0$, and $Q_{i,j} \leq 0$.
 Note further that node $j$ cannot both be a $1$-hop neighbor to $i$ and a disconnected $2$-hop neighbor, and hence either $L_{i,j}~=~0$ or $Q_{i,j}~=~0$.
 Thus, we can remove the absolute value operator as